Your Horoscope This Week: November 14, 2021

 We begin this week with the aftershocks of Mercury in Scorpio’s opposition to Uranus in Taurus.
-All one has to do is look at the ground, its crumbling leaves in the North, its fallen blooms in the South, to know that November is a month of endings.
+All one has to do is register the change in air to know that November is a month of endings.
 Sometimes, they’re as bright as they are painful.
 Sometimes, they are unmistakable; sometimes they’re unspoken.
 If you didn’t know, then surely you know now as the Sun continues its slow saunter under Scorpio’s stars like a goth on a hot day.
 The Asteroid Vesta prepares to leave Scorpio on the 16th, and the time of invocation must give way to a time of presence and searching in the dark.
 The veil is not only thin, it’s a long black lace dragging along the ground, stepped on by insistent Mars and sharp-tongued Mercury who are just as dramatic and drawn to the dark as the Sun is in Scorpio, if not more so.
 Venus, meanwhile, makes her way through Capricorn, doing her damnedest to make the best of difficult relationship times and prepare for what might come (see: Venus retrograde).
 The asteroid Juno enters Capricorn as well, echoing themes of relation, especially in situations where two people must negotiate power between — and over — each other.

 On November 14th, Venus makes a square to Chiron in Aries, bringing up tensions around material values that we subscribe to over time and what our child selves need to believe about this world and our value in it.
 Venus in Capricorn makes a trine to Uranus in Taurus on the 19th, hours before the full moon in Taurus echoes these tensions with meaningful (if maybe uncomfortable) shifts in circumstance and perspective.
 Meanwhile, the trine between Pluto in Capricorn and the full moon in Taurus is a shadow that creeps over the rest of November.
 And, while trines can be a blessing, there’s an understanding that what’s ultimately good for us doesn’t always feel so good at first.